dgroomes/swift-playground/README.md

 section [Making Sense of the Swift Package Manager](#making-sense-of-the-swift-package-manager).

+## Xcode Notes

+This project is a good fit for me to learn Xcode and take some notes.
+While Swift doesn't necessarily need to be developed in Xcode, nor does it even need to be developed on a Mac or even target an Apple system, I'm doing the mainstream thing and using Xcode.
+But I'm a newbie at Xcode.
+I'd like at least to understand the basics of the "power tools" when it comes to using Xcode.
+I want the familiar leverage of Intellij features like "Search everywhere", back/forward controls, "go to implementation", "refactor/rename".
+The big ones.

+Here are some miscellaneous notes/observations:

+* Xcode's markdown smarts doesn't parse/recognize code fences on the first line of a bullet point or numbered bullet.
+  It makes all the text below it gray.
+It looks like a workaround is to keep the contents of the first line empty and and put the code fence on the next line.
+This seems like it's still legal markdown syntax because I see the numbers render when I use a markdown renderer (and strangely, can't get Xcode to show a markdown render/preview? it's stuck in a source code mode)

 ## Instructions

 Follow these instructions to build and run a demo Swift program:

 1. Pre-requisite: Swift
    * I'm using Swift 5.8
-2. Build and run the program:
+2. Build and run the "file and logging" program:
+   *
-   * ```shell
+     ```shell
-     swift run
+     swift run SwiftPlaygroundFileLogging
      ```
    * It should look something like this:
      ```text
      $ swift run
      Building for debugging...
-     [3/3] Linking SwiftPlayground
+     [4/4] Linking SwiftPlaygroundFileLogging
      Build complete!
-(0.33s)
+(0.76s)
      Welcome to my 'swift-playground'!
-Let's write some Swift code.
+Let's write some Swift code that writes to a file.

-     Let's explore concurrency by way of executing multiple simulated 'data fetch' operations.
-     Fetching 'inbox' data from an external source...
-     Fetching 'news' data from an external source...
-     Fetching 'photos' data from an external source...
-     Data fetch of 'news' complete!
-     Data fetch of 'photos' complete!
-     Data fetch of 'inbox' complete!
-     Found Fake data for 'inbox'
-     Found Fake data for 'photos'
-     Found Fake data for 'news'
-     All data fetches completed in 3.007364417 seconds.
+     The 'log' function is convenient.
+Calling code can use 'log' and the message gets printed to the screen and written to the log file.
      ```
+   * The `run` command is convenient because it builds and runs the program.
+In the next step, let's try only building the program, and not running it.
+   * Let's check the contents of the log file using the following command.
+     ```shell
+     cat /usr/local/var/log/swift-playground.log
+     ```
+   * The output will look something like this:
+     ```text
+     13:21:50: Welcome to my 'swift-playground'!
+Let's write some Swift code that writes to a file.
+     13:21:50: The 'log' function is convenient.
+Calling code can use 'log' and the message gets printed to the screen and written to the log file.
+     ```
 3. Build a binary
    * Link the program into a binary executable file with the following command.
+   *
-   * ```shell
+     ```shell
      swift build
      ```
    * Run the program from the binary with the following command.
+   *
-   * ```shell
+     ```shell
-     .build/arm64-apple-macosx/debug/SwiftPlayground
+     .build/arm64-apple-macosx/debug/SwiftPlaygroundFileLogging
      ```
    * Tip: if you want to clean up old build files just to "make sure things are working" then use the following clean command.
+   *
-   * ```shell
+     ```shell
      swift package clean
+     ```
+4. Build and run the "async/await" program:
+   *
+     ```shell
+     swift run SwiftPlaygroundAsyncAwait
+     ```
+   * It should looke something like this:
+     ```text
+     $ swift run SwiftPlaygroundAsyncAwait
+     Building for debugging...
+     Build complete!
+(0.13s)

+     Let's explore concurrency by way of executing multiple simulated 'data fetch' operations.
+     Fetching 'inbox' data from an external source...
+     Fetching 'photos' data from an external source...
+     Fetching 'news' data from an external source...
+     Data fetch of 'inbox' complete!
+     Data fetch of 'photos' complete!
+     Data fetch of 'news' complete!
+     Found Fake data for 'inbox'
+     Found Fake data for 'photos'
+     Found Fake data for 'news'
+     All data fetches completed in 3.005929541 seconds.
      ```